Mobile navigation

 Temporary traffic lights between Comrie Holiday Park and A85 Lednock Bridge

-To construct temporarily widened access for construction vehicles
+To operate the widened access for construction vehicles

 The Flood Protection works will have an impact on the path network in Comrie.
-The affected routes are stated below, and can be viewed in the following document below:
+The affected routes are stated below and in our Core Path Diversions (PDF, 566 KB).

 Path